-A decimal point should be omitted in actual programming, when you make a program including decimal points, refer to 2.1.3 DECIMAL POINT PROGRAMMING on page 5.
+A decimal point should be omitted in actual programming when you make a program including decimal points, refer to 2.1.3 DECIMAL POINT PROGRAMMING.

 The leading zeros can be suppressed for all address codes.
 Plus signs need not be programmed, but all minus signs must be programmed.